bowman-lab/enspara/docs/source/clustering.rst

 some other script to do the reassignment (see the :code:`reassign.py` app).

 .. _clustering-object:

 Clustering Object
 -----------------

 Rather than relying on a pre-built script to cluster data, there is also a scikit-learn-like object for the two major clustering algorithms we use, k-hybrid and k-centers.
-They :doc:`enspara.cluster.hybrid.KHybrid` and :doc:`KCenters`, respectively.
+They are :any:`enspara.cluster.hybrid.KHybrid` and :any:`enspara.cluster.kcenters.KCenters`, respectively.

 An example of a script that clusters data using this object is: